Leren Koffie Zetten Op De Espresso Machine!

 Learn to Make Coffee on the Espresso Machine!

 Do you want to learn how to make coffee on the espresso machine?
-Are you looking for information about preparing an espresso?
-As a home barista, could you use some professional coffee knowledge?

-In this coffee blog we take simple steps through the barista actions required for making a good espresso and frothing milk.
+Then here are the Golden Coffee Tips for making your favorite coffee drink .
+In this coffee blog we will take you through the barista actions in simple steps that are necessary for making a good espresso and frothing milk.

-That seems obvious, but there are several reasons that are often overlooked.
+This may seem obvious, but there are several reasons that are often overlooked.

-The longer the time between grinding your coffee beans and preparing your espresso on your espresso machine, the more notes and aromas evaporate .
+The longer the time between grinding your coffee beans and preparing your espresso on your espresso machine, the more notes and aromas will evaporate .

 There is a second reason for a clean and tidy coffee environment that is often forgotten.